gtamborero/time-flow/README.md

 Use 100% Time-Flow or combine it with other currencies.
 The decision is yours and the person you trade with

+## Specification

+Time-Flow is a web Application made with Laravel + VueJS

 ## Contributing